marando/tensorflow-dcgan/README.md

 the threshold, you can pass the number of epochs that must pass before saving progress with `--epochs-to-save`.

+### Learning Rate
+The learning rate for the discriminator and generator can be changed by using the `--d-learn-rate` and `--g-learn-rate` parameters, otherwise 0.0001 is the default value for both.

 ### Training Progress GIFs
 An animated GIF image of the training progress will be saved in the output directory each time a checkpoint is saved.
 Individual frames are stored in a